adoestreito/R.A.G-Prototype/README.md

 - After changing corpus or ingest settings, delete `.chroma` if you need a clean re-index, then run `ingest.py` again.
 - User notes from the UI are stored in a separate Chroma collection (`user_notes`) alongside the main doc index.

-## License

-Add a license if you publish the repo publicly.